 In A little life, we watch four men over a period of more than thirty years: lawyer Jude, actor Willem, visual artist JB and architect Malcolm.
 The story is the history of their friendship, as they remain closely connected with each other during the rest of their lives.
 They develop their careers in the city where ambition and success are the indicators of a successful life: New York.

 The main character is the introverted Jude.
 His past is wrapped in a veil of mystery.
-Behind the façade of professional success, he lives with unresolved grief as a result of emotional neglect and sexual abuse during his childhood.
+Behind the façade of professional success, he lives with unresolved grief as a result of structural sexual abuse during his childhood.
 It has left him with extreme distrust and a feeling of worthlessness.
 He finds release in compulsive automutilation, causing his body to become more and more exhausted.

 Jude’s friends are facing a dilemma.
 How can you help someone who doesn’t want to be helped, while realizing you’re not a real friend if you don’t try to help?